paraspell/xcm-tools/apps/visualizator-fe/README.md

 - Customize the selected time frame
 - Customize colour schemes to make your desired details stand out even more
 - Always have the latest data - Visualizator updates for new XCM messages every day (Automatically)
-- Deployed and ready to try on a live server at https://xcm-visualizator.tech/
 - Open source and 100% free forever

 ## Problem addressed